OpenTreeOfLife/otcetera/README.md

 can help identify problems with those nodes).

 ## Tools used in the supertree pipeline
+### expanding tips mapped to higher taxa and pruning the taxonomy
+`otc-nonterminals-to-exemplars` takes an -e flag specifying an export diretory and at least 2 newick file paths: a full taxonomy tree some number of input trees.
+Any tip in non-taxonomic input that is mapped to non-terminal taoxn will be remapped such that the parent of the non-terminal tip will hold all of the expanded exemplars.
+The exemplars will be the union of tips that (a) occur below this non-terminal taxon in the taxonomy and (b) occur, or are used as an exemplar, in another input tree.
+The modified version of each input will be written in the export directory.
+Trees with no non-terminal tips should be unaltered.
+The taxonomy written out will be the taxonomy restricted to the set of leaves that are leaves of the exported trees:

+    otc-nonterminals-to-exemplars -estep_5 taxonomy.tre inp1.tre inp2.tre ...

+This is intended to perform steps 2.5 and 2.6 of the supertree pipeline mentioned in the `doc` subdirectory.

 ### pruning a taxonomy

     otc-prune-taxonomy taxonomy.tre inp1.tre inp2.tre ...